gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 fmt.Println(buf.String())
 {% endhighlight %}

-In cases where zero values are impracticle, package defaults can be used to simplify the API.
+In cases where zero values are impractical, package defaults can be used to simplify the API.
 For [uiprogress](https://github.com/gosuri/uiprogress), A library I wrote for rendering progress bars in terminal applications, using a [DefaultProgress](https://github.com/gosuri/uiprogress/blob/master/progress.go#L16) simplified the API in a way that the user can be productive with just four lines of code.
 This pattern is also used in [net/http](https://golang.org/pkg/net/http/) `http.ListenAndServe(...)`.

 {% highlight go %}
 uiprogress.Start()            // start rendering